JuliaLang/julia/doc/stdlib/base.rst

    An operation allocated too much memory for either the system or the garbage collector to handle properly.

+.. function:: ReadOnlyMemoryError()

+   An operation tried to write to memory that is read-only.

 .. function:: OverflowError()

    The result of an expression is too large for the specified type and will cause a wraparound.